Oh hello. Long time no blog. My excuse? I’m really enjoying momming it up in my free time.

 A Melissa and Doug stacking set and a couple of stuffed animals my mom brought back from Kenya.

 The crib is from Target and I made the panels for the skirt.
 Not pictured: three space bags of clothes.

 Another favorite: the hanging mobile.
 He’ll stare at this for days.
 Or, like 10 minutes before he gets bored.

 The easy-access bookshelf is great, but I’m thinking we need more book space.
 I’ll figure it out eventually.

 Oh, betcha didn’t see that coming.
-We got some LED fairy lights from Amazon.
+We got some lights from liteshop.co.uk.
 They have a nice glow – a little too bright for a night feeding (the intended use), but still fun for him to look at.

 I hung them with tiny clear Command Strips.
 I’m tempted to move them behind the curtains so the glow is more gentle (the LED doesn’t get hot, we never keep them on more than 15 minutes), but I can’t bring myself to pull 15 of these things off the wall and restick them.

 And a peek inside his closet.
 My advice: hang all onesies and shirts by size.
 Not by label size.
 By length.
 The kid wears 3M in one brand and 12M in another.

 And, just because: our monitor.
 It’s an AngelCare motion + sound monitor.
 There’s a flat motion detector that goes under his mattress.
 The wire runs down the crib leg, under the carpet and to the nursery unit (which has a nightlight).
 Super nice because our kid basically only sleeps on his stomach, and this thing sounds an alarm if he stops moving for more than 20 seconds.
 We’ve had three false alarms (he wound up in a far corner of the crib each time), but it was 100% worth the investment.